How to cancel your life insurance policy

 Call your life insurance provider

 Most insurers can cancel your policy over the phone, or at least start the process for you.
-Have your policy number handy and an agent can guide you through the steps.
+If you decide to call your insurance provider, have your policy number handy so an agent can pull up your policy and guide you through the steps.

 How to cancel a whole life insurance policy